mattsemar/dsp-bottleneck/README.md

 ## Changelog

+### v1.0.1
+Bugfix: handle modded items that are created after this plugin is initted

 ### v1.0.0
 * Update: removed dependency on BetterStats.
 Now when that plugin is not installed a local fork of it will be used instead
 * Update: Account for usage of proliferator in local BetterStats fork